The company:A leading engineering, design, and consultancy company

 The conclusion is obvious

 The outcome of the programme remained intact or was even improved within half the number of hours.
-That result comes from focused prioritising of the programme in terms on core competences, an emphasis on including the participants’ own organisation and dilemmas, and the virtually facilitated sessions, which are delivered in shorter sessions over a longer period of time compared to the former programme.
-This provides participants with several opportunities to use their new knowledge in their everyday life, even during the execution of the programme.
+That result comes from focused prioritising of the programme in terms of core competencies, an emphasis on including the participants’ own organisation and dilemmas, and the virtually facilitated sessions, which are delivered in shorter sessions over a longer period of time compared to the former programme.
+This provides participants with several opportunities to use their new knowledge in their everyday lives, even during the execution of the programme.